 "Useful and well structured, gives insight into the knowledge expected of us at this stage"

 This course will not only provide you with the very basic knowledge you need to achieve your Initial Assessment of Competency but also a taste of things you should be considering during your everyday practice.
 We know and understand that to begin with it’s about surviving and getting through the list (both novices and patients alike – we were novices once too and remember how tough some days can be!).
-Video podcasts have been produced on key areas of anaesthetic practice which are likely to be completely new to you.
-You will be expected to be familiar with these basics within weeks of starting your training but being able to refer back, reflect and refresh on them as you progress will be of real benefit.
-You will have access to this online material for the next 12 months.

 Learners progress through online material at a self-directed pace.
 The online material is divided into 71 video podcasts and 46 written topics.
 Each topic is stand-alone and approximately 10 minutes duration.
 The content has been divided in this way to allow it to be viewed in easily digestible chunks with a low risk of screen fatigue.
-Our learning platform is designed to allow us to monitor progress of our individual learners so that poor compliance or potential issues can be rapidly identified.

-Each podcast is up to a maximum of 15 minutes duration.
 The podcasts have been recorded by consultants and trainees from the Imperial School of Anaesthesia hospitals network and we would like to thank all those that have contributed to this material.

-The online material will be accompanied by live interactive sessions which will be held once a week for four weeks.
+The online course material will be accompanied by live interactive sessions which will be held once a week for four weeks.
 During these sessions, the online content will be applied in small-group discussions of case-based scenarios.

-February/March 2021 course interactive session dates are as follows:
+February 2022 course interactive session dates are as follows:

 We wish you a warm welcome to the Specialty of Anaesthesia.
 We hope you enjoy the course.
 Good luck!